Jason-Kim1023/Jason-Kim1023/README.md

 As a student of the the University of Virginia's College of Arts and Sciences majoring in Computer Science, I have grown to have a passion for all aspects of Computer Science.
 However, I have a particular interest in backend work.
 Currently, looking for opportunities!

 Currently, I am working on 2 Major Projects: A social media app designed to make Planning Holidays/Travels easier and a Authentication App built to deter fake merchandise!
-Some of my other projects can be seen in my repositories; and one of my public and more rececnt projects is a Quordle Solver!
+Some of my other projects can be seen in my repositories; and one of my public and more rececnt projects is a Quordle Solver: https://github.com/Jason-Kim1023/CSP-Quordle

 * 🌍  I'm based in Fairfax, Virginia/Charlottesville,Virginia/Seattle, Washington
 * 🖥️  See my portfolio at [TBD - for now look at what I have!](https://github.com/Jason-Kim1023/JasonKimPortfolioWebsite)